OntoUML/ontouml-models/README.md

 ![metamodel](https://user-images.githubusercontent.com/8641647/165767408-b526fa70-efa1-4661-b752-bf910778320c.png)

-Each semantic artifact itself is represented by a `dcat:Dataset`, described according to the `skos:Concept` category, and linked to a `dcat:Distribution` entity on which information such as `dcat:downloadURL` and `dcat:title` can be found.
+The catalog (`dcat:Catalog`) is maintained by a community of users (`foaf:Agent`) and composed of a set of models (instances of `mod:SemanticArtefact`).
+These models are described by the [metadata presented in this link](https://github.com/unibz-core/ontouml-models/wiki/How-to-Contribute#the-ontology-metadata-file).

 ### Catalog's persistent URLs